humminghorse/learning-phase-4/docs/5-advanced-api-development.md

 Diff will be as follows.
 ![](images/2023-11-25-07-24-22.png)

-- Add the following to request.http and run SendRequest.
+- Add the following to `request.http` and run SendRequest.
-  - MIAO in ``?name=MIAO`` will be the search keyword for name.
+  - `?name=MIAO` will be the search keyword for name.

 ```
 ### search pets by name
 GET {{baseUrl}}/pets?name=MIAO HTTP/1.1
 Content-Type: application/json
 ```